joshhus/blockchain-sw-25/howto/console-upgrade-k8.md

 If you experience a problem while you are upgrading the operator, go to this [troubleshooting topic](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
 You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.

-## Step three: Upgrade your blockchain nodes
+## Step five: Upgrade your blockchain nodes
 {: #upgrade-k8-nodes}

 After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
 Browse to the console UI and open the nodes overview tab.
 You can find the **Patch available** text on a node tile if there is an update available for the component.
 You can install this patch whenever you are ready.
 These patches are optional, but they are recommended.
 You cannot patch nodes that were imported into the console.